termoxin/deel-hometask-autocomplete/README.md

 # Awesome AutoComplete component

 This Next.js application shows an example of React autocomplete component.
-Next.js is used as a server to hide the original source of data.
+Next.js is used as a server to hide the source of data.
 In a real production application, I would use `X-Application-Key` header to detect the frontend client.
 In case `X-Application-Key` header is absent then the backend is not gonna send anything to this client.
 One thing, `X-Application-Key` should know only our frontend client and other trusted clients.

 The component has a great UX and developer experience, but there are always room for improvement.
 For instance:

-- Make this component fully compliant to WAI-ARIA (even though this component can be detected and interacted by screen readers)
+- Make this component fully compliant with WAI-ARIA (even though this component can be detected and interacted with by screen readers)
 - Improve tests coverage and quality
 - Get rid of redundant re-renders
 - Custom "Nothing is found" text label